retriever06/retriever06/README.md

     Happy to biging in today ^^👋

  🌱 After 8years no coding, i'm back step by step
-    I’m currently learning jscript, html, ccs, and soon php will be back
+    I’m currently learning jscript, html, ccs, and soon php will be back - 🌱

 - 👀 I’m interested in it, movies, and celtic music
-- 🌱 I’m currently learning jscript, html, ccs, and soon php will be back ^^

 - 💞️ I’m looking to collaborate on //
 - 📫 How to reach me //